-The language requirements depend on the programme you are applying to.
+Language requirements depend on the programme to which you are applying.
 When needed, test results must be attached directly to the online application.

 If you are applying to two programmes with different requirements, you must take into account the highest level required.